In this post: Do you love French Country decor? Here are the 6 defining style elements I use in every room to achieve modern French Country style.⇒

 And still, it’s impossible to overstate how much I love fresh flowers and ultimately, they are the crowning touch to any room.
 As pretty as a floral pattern can be, there’s absolutely nothing that comes close to the real thing.

-I confess, I have a thing for a bit a bling.
+I confess, I have a thing for a bit of bling.
 It’s often a chandelier, or maybe a pair of sconces, or sometimes just a lovely set of crystal glasses set out on a pretty tray, but when a room is missing crystal it’s like leaving the house without my wedding rings.

 For lighting especially, I always prefer vintage and the mix of crystal with aged brass is quite beautiful.
 From the sconces I brought back from Italy to the French basket chandelier in our kitchen, I think crystal has the power to transform a room.